 Museo Del Mar Y De La Sal, Torrevieja – Salt production is big part of Torrevieja’s history and here you can see tools, photos, models, and more, including a Delfin S-61 submarine, given to the town by the Spanish Ministry of Defence.

 Valor Chocolate Museum, Villajoyosa – If you are on the Costa Blanca you will se plenty of Valor chocolate on sale in shops, as well as the cafes of the same name.
-If you want to know more you can visit the museum at the factory where you’ll see the chocolate being made and also get to taste some!
+If you want to know more you can visit the museum at the factory in Villajoyosa where you’ll see the chocolate being made and also get to taste some!

 Museo Paleontológico de Elche – If your children are dinosaur fans, you can see fossils and models on display in this museum, as well as lots of great activities for kids.